WICG/webcomponents/proposals/custom-states-and-state-pseudo-class.md

 This causes compatibility issues if we ever want to introduce new CSS pseudo-classes in the future that could apply to the element.

-### Different syntax choices for custom states, e.g. `:--state`
+### Different syntax choices for custom states, e.g. `:--foo`

 We are open to other suggestions.
-However the discussion so far seems to favor `:state()`.
+However the discussion so far seems to favor `:state(foo)`.